Baseball: Establishment of professional leagues

 In the mid-1850s, a baseball craze hit the New York metropolitan area, and by 1856, local journals were referring to baseball as the "national pastime" or "national game".
 A year later, the sport's first governing body, the National Association of Base Ball Players, was formed.
 In 1867, it barred participation by African Americans.
 The more formally structured National League was founded in 1876.
 Professional Negro leagues formed, but quickly folded.
 In 1887, softball, under the name of indoor baseball or indoor-outdoor, was invented as a winter version of the parent game.
-The National League's first successful counterpart, the American League, which evolved from the minor Western League, was established in 1893, and virtually all of the modern baseball rules were in place by then.
+The American League evolved from the minor Western League, which was reorganized under Ban Johnson in 1893.
+It was not until 1901 that the American League was formally established as a major league.
+By 1893, crucial structural changes (like moving the pitching distance to 60 feet, 6 inches) firmly cemented the modern rulebook.

 The National Agreement of 1903 formalized relations both between the two major leagues and between them and the National Association of Professional Base Ball Leagues, representing most of the country's minor professional leagues.
 The World Series, pitting the two major league champions against each other, was inaugurated that fall.
 The Black Sox Scandal of the 1919 World Series led to the formation of the office of the Commissioner of Baseball.
 The first commissioner, Kenesaw Mountain Landis, was elected in 1920.
 That year also saw the founding of the Negro National League; the first significant Negro league, it would operate until 1931.
 For part of the 1920s, it was joined by the Eastern Colored League.

 Rise of Ruth and racial integration

 Compared with the present, professional baseball in the early 20th century was lower-scoring, and pitchers were more dominant.
 This so-called "dead-ball era" ended in the early 1920s with several changes in rule and circumstance that were advantageous to hitters.
-Strict new regulations governed the ball's size, shape and composition, along with a new rule officially banning the spitball and other pitches that depended on the ball being treated or roughed-up with foreign substances, resulted in a ball that traveled farther when hit.
+Strict new regulations that governed the ball's size, shape and composition, along with a new rule officially banning the spitball and other pitches that depended on the ball being treated or roughed-up with foreign substances, resulted in a ball that traveled farther when hit.
 The rise of the legendary player Babe Ruth, the first great power hitter of the new era, helped permanently alter the nature of the game.
 In the late 1920s and early 1930s, St. Louis Cardinals general manager Branch Rickey invested in several minor league clubs and developed the first modern farm system.
 A new Negro National League was organized in 1933; four years later, it was joined by the Negro American League.
 The first elections to the National Baseball Hall of Fame took place in 1936.
 In 1939, Little League Baseball was founded in Pennsylvania.